denizozsen/fs-user-crud/README.md

 ## Introduction

 FS User Crud is a framework for creating, reading, updating and deleting user records, within a MySQL database.
+The aim of this project is an exercise in creating a well-structured PHP project with Composer dependencies, namespacing, unit tests and more.

-It features:
+The project includes:

 * A command-line interface that lets the user issue CRUD commands
 * An MVC framework, used by the command-line interface